anandmindfire/MonoDog/apps/dashboard/THEME_SYSTEM.md

 ---

-The Monovisor theme system represents a significant step forward in creating a professional, maintainable, and scalable design system for the dashboard application.
+The monodog theme system represents a significant step forward in creating a professional, maintainable, and scalable design system for the dashboard application.
 It provides the foundation for consistent user experiences while enabling rapid development and easy maintenance.

 For implementation details, see the migration guide and examples in the `src/theme/` directory.